Rate-My-Classes-Manoa/rate-my-classes-manoa.github.io/index.md

 ### End to End Testing

-Rate My Classes Manoa [TestCafe](https://devexpress.github.io/testcafe/) to provide automated end-to-end testing.
+Rate My Classes uses [TestCafe](https://devexpress.github.io/testcafe/) to provide automated end-to-end testing.

 The Rate My Classes Manoa end-to-end test code employs the page object model design pattern.
-In the [rate-my-class/app/tests](https://github.com/Rate-My-Classes-Manoa/rate-my-classes/tree/master/app/tests) directory, the file [tests.testcafe.js](https://github.com/Rate-My-Classes-Manoa/rate-my-classes/tree/master/app/tests) contains the TestCafe test definitions.
+In the [rate-my-class/app/tests](https://github.com/Rate-My-Classes-Manoa/rate-my-classes/tree/master/app/tests) directory, the file [tests.testcafe.js](https://github.com/Rate-My-Classes-Manoa/rate-my-classes/blob/master/app/tests/tests.testcafe.js) contains the TestCafe test definitions.
 The remaining files in the directory contain "page object models" for the various pages in the system.
 This organization makes the test code shorter, easier to understand, and easier to debug.

 To run the end-to-end tests in development mode, you must first start up a Rate My Classes instance by invoking `meteor npm run start` in one console window.